Skip to main content

 Tax and Social Security

-Social, health and unemployment insurance contributions are compulsory for all employers.
-Health insurance is also applicable to foreigners who work in Vietnam under labour contracts.
+Social, health and unemployment insurance contributions are compulsory for Vietnamese employees meeting the legal conditions.
+Health insurance is also applicable to foreigners who work in Vietnam under labor contracts in qualifying cases.
 Taxable revenue includes income from sale of goods, provision of services, leasing or sale of assets, joint venture operations and more.

 Tax

 Residents are taxed on worldwide income while non-residents are taxed on Vietnam-sourced income at a flat rate of 20%.
-The schedule for taxes is capped at 35%.
+The schedule for resident personal income tax is capped at 35%.

 20%